 - Equipment will be chosen to meet the children's developmental needs and interests.
 There will be sufficient access to furniture, materials and developmentally appropriate equipment suitable for the education and care for each child. - Service premises and all equipment and furniture will be maintained in a safe, clean condition and in good repair at all times. - Children will be provided with adequate, developmentally and age-appropriate toilet, washing and drying facilities.
-These will enable safe use and convenient access by children. - There must be no damaged plugs, sockets, power cords or extension cords. - All plug sockets shall be maintained as child safe. - Electrical appliances shall be in good working order. - Electrical circuit breakers will be installed and be maintained. - Provision will be made in the budget for regular maintenance and repair work and for deferred costs of major capital repairs. - Management will develop a list of fully licensed and insured trades persons, which is made available to educators.
+These will enable safe use and convenient access by children. - There must be no damaged plugs, sockets, power cords or extension cords. - All plug sockets shall be maintained as child safe.

+- Electrical appliances shall be in good working order. - nall be in good working order.

+- Provision will be made in the budget for regular maintenance and repair work and for deferred costs of major capital repairs. - Management will develop a list of fully licensed and insured trades persons, which is made available to educators.
 This list will be reviewed on an annual basis. - All contractors should have their own public liability insurance.